 If you want to work out how early to set your alarm, here are the various race start times.
 All of the times are in Eastern Time.

-How to watch the New York City Marathon wherever you are in the world
+How to watch the New York City Marathon 2022: Live stream

 The answer is to use a VPN, or virtual private network.
 A VPN will let you tune into your home coverage from wherever you are — meaning that if you're abroad, you can use one of the best VPN services to watch the games live as if you were in your lounge.